 1. The stories we hear: Now that we spend our days on social media, no wonder we find out that our friend’s distant cousin had cancer and died — a story we would normally not know off if we weren’t so connected.

 2. Negativity bias: One of the reasons why we remember and notice the negatives more than the positives is evolutionary and out of our control.
-Our brains are simply built with a greater sensitivity to unpleasant news for survival purposes.
+Our brains are simply built with

 3. Free misinformation: According to an article in The New York Times Magazine, some sites that appear when you search for a symptom are likely to show you a worst-case scenario and scare you for their financial gains.